jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

             <handler name="move-replaced" class="com.someco.action.handler.MoveReplacedHandler" />
         </action-handlers>
     </config>

-*Listing 34: Action wizard configuration to declare the custom action handler*

 The code that accompanies this document includes a sample Ant build.xml file that can be used to deploy the files to the right spot within the